andytorrestb/PyDSMC/README.md

-# DSMC Simulator
+# DSMC Simulation Project

-This project simulates rarefied gas flows using the DSMC algorithm.
+This is a DSMC (Direct Simulation Monte Carlo) project.